 1. Continue using their first-party data on Facebook

-2. Source trusted and privacy-vetted third-party data from the IdentityLink Data Store to use in their people-based marketing campaigns on Facebook
+2. Source trusted and privacy-vetted third-party data from the IdentityLink Data Marketplace to use in their people-based marketing campaigns on Facebook

 Putting Privacy First